voycey/Salesforce-Enterprise-API-CakePHP-2.x-Plugin/README.md

 I have decided to release this as Open Source as we are moving away from this method, I can offer basic support for this, if you have any alterations to make please submit a pull request and ill merge it in when I can!

-**For Cake 3.x I have started on a new style data source which can be found at https://github.com/voycey/salesforce-datasource-cakephp-3.x** (Currently in early alpha)
+**For Cake 3.x I have started on a new style data source which can be found at https://github.com/voycey/salesforce-datasource** (Currently in beta)

+# This Repository is no longer maintained and contains only this README
+Please use the above Repo for both 2.x and 3.x versions

 ***
 @Requires Force.com / Developer Force PHP Toolkit